My favorite gear

 Obsidian on MacOS

 I can actually find information after, which is a gamechanger, and it's all stored locally.
+I'm not updated with the latest plugins but have been using the same vault since 2021.

 Reminders and dates to remember (e.g. birthdays, personal errands):